ligato/site/content/architecture/lig-framework-overview.md

 A set of VPP and Linux plugins, including a transaction-based configuration scheduler, are implemented in the VPP agent enabling agile and resilient deployments.
 Infrastructure plugins offer K8s lifecycle management, health care checking, notifications, data store/database integration, and logging for cloud-native operational affinities.

-Ligato is written in Golang as its programming language for the performance, concurrency, scale, readability, and broad community support necessary for developing and implementing cloud-native network solutions.
+Ligato is written in Golang for the performance, concurrency, scale, readability, and broad community support necessary for developing and implementing cloud-native network solutions.

 <br />